 Future revenue streams may consist of collaboration or licensing revenue as well as product sales.
-We have generated approximately \$0.7 million in licensing revenue during the three months ended March 31, 2023.

-On March 3, 2023, we entered into a securities purchase agreement with certain healthcare-focused institutional investors that will provide up to \$130.0 million in gross proceeds through a private placement and that includes initial upfront funding of \$30.0 million.
-Proceeds from the offering will be used to support our NDA submission with the FDA for approval of Renazorb for the treatment of hyperphosphatemia in the U.S. and, if approved, for the commercial launch of Renazorb in the U.S.
+On March 3, 2023, we entered into a securities purchase agreement with certain healthcare-focused institutional investors that may provide up to \$130.0 million in gross proceeds through a private placement and that included initial upfront funding of \$30.0 million.
+Proceeds from the offering will be used to support our NDA submission with the FDA for approval of Oxylanthanum Carbonate for the treatment of hyperphosphatemia in the U.S. and, if approved, for the commercial launch of Oxylanthanum Carbonate in the U.S.